griffithlab/civic-docs/docs/model/variants/types.rst

      - An inframe non synonymous variant that inserts bases into in the coding sequence.
      -
+   * - splice_acceptor_variant
+     - A variant the impacts the RNA splice acceptor site (i.e. at or upstream/3prime of an exon edge) -
+   * - splice_donor_variant
+     - A variant the impacts the RNA donor acceptor site (i.e. at or downstream/5prime of an exon edge) -
    * - [ gene_variant

        OR